Wappsto/javascript-wappsto-wapp/README.md

 When you have created your ontology, you can `transverse` the graph and find 'leafs' in the graph.
 You need to define a path to follow.
-There are 3 special charaters in the path, that have special meaning. `.` is used to separate each element in the path. `*` is used as matching any relationship. `|` is used as an 'or' between relationships.
+There are 3 special characters in the path, that have special meaning. `.` is used to separate each element in the path. `*` is used as matching any relationship. `|` is used as an 'or' between relationships.